dagnall53/MarineMultiDisplay/README.md

 Examples are available in the EXAMPLES folder on github.
 In particular, the example Victron configurations (colortest.txt and vconfig.txt and vicback.jpg set up a simulation to show the Victron display capability.

 Other files may be added :
-(note- I do not recommed using graphics on the Wavshare boards as the colour quality is poor - this may be an issue in the driver ? and the display does not really need Jpegs! ) logo4.jpg (the new generic start screen image), v3small.jpg (used in the webbrowser start screen). and loading.jpg, (a picture that appears during OTA updates).
+vicback.jpg (background for the victron data display) logo4.jpg (A generic start screen image), v3small.jpg (may be used in the webbrowser start screen). and loading.jpg, (a completely unecessary picture that appears during OTA updates).

 ## Connecting to NMEA 2000
 Is done automatically and does not require the module to be wirelessly connected to a multiplexer.
 BUT - Wireless communication is necessary to change settings.
 I would recommend normally connecting the display to a WiFi multiplexer just to allow it to stop searching for the network.

-For the Guiton device, add a CAN Driver module such as the TJA1050 and a 3.3V voltage regulator.
+For the Guiton device, to add a CAN Driver module such as the TJA1050 and a 3.3V voltage regulator.
   Connect the bottom left connection of the 8 way socket to TJA "TX" and the connection above to TJA "RX".
   Connect the 5v power supply (Bottom Right) to the 3.3v regulator input, and the output of the 3.3V regulator to the VCC connection of the TJA.
   Connect the NMEA2000 (or boat 12V) to a 5V regulator input and connect the 5V output to the 5V power supply on the module.
   Connect Ground (top pins of the 8 way socket) to the TJA ground and Regulator grounds.
   Lastly, connect the CANH and CANl from the TJA to the NMEA2000 canbus.

 ## CAUTIONS